unimib-datAI/dfaas/README.md

 ## Simulator

 We also provide a simulator to test and compare different load balancing techniques.
-The simulation code is available under _simulation_ directory.
-For more informations read associated [README](simulation/README.md) file.
+The simulation code is available into the [simulation directory](simulation).

-Data, gathered by the DFaaS system, used for simulation, are available [here](data).
+Data gathered by the DFaaS system used for simulation are available [here](data).

+For more information read associated [README](simulation/README.md) file.